wojciech-kulik/xcodebuild.nvim/README.md

       type = "server",
       port = "13000",
       executable = {
         -- set path to the downloaded codelldb command = "/path/to/codelldb/extension/adapter/codelldb",
         args = {
           "--port",
           "13000",
           "--liblldb",
           -- make sure that this path is correct on your side "/Applications/Xcode.app/Contents/SharedFrameworks/LLDB.framework/Versions/A/LLDB",
         },
       },
     }

     -- sample keymap to build & run the app vim.keymap.set("n", "<leader>R", function()
       require("xcodebuild.dap").build_and_run(function()
         dap.continue()
       end)
     end)
   end,
 }
 ```

 ## 🚀 Usage

 Make sure to open your project's root directory in Neovim and run `XcodebuildSetup` to configure the project.
-The plugin needs several information like project file, scheme, device, and test plan to be able to run commands.
+The plugin needs several information like project file, scheme, config, device, and test plan to be able to run commands.

 ### Commands